wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/store-mongolab-web-sites-dotnet-store-data-mongodb.md

         }

 ### Modify index.cshtml
-Next, drop in a simple layout for viewing and creating notes on your web site.
+Next, drop in a simple layout for viewing and creating notes on your web app.

 1. Open **Index.cshtml** under **Views > Home** and replace its contents with the following: